• Home

 Should I hire a car to drive from the UK to France?

-Second, it requires you to learn the driving rules and regulations and have the proper documentation for both countries.
-Finally, it will mean that in at least one country you will be driving a car designed for driving on the wrong side of the road with the steering column and wheel on the opposite side.
+Second, you’ll have to learn the driving rules and paperwork for both countries.
+Third, in at least one country you’ll be driving a car designed for the wrong side of the road — a UK rental in France or a French rental in the UK has the steering wheel on the wrong side for the local roads.

 What do I need to take a rental car across the Channel?